Next Super Eagles opponent: Date & time of the next Nigeria match

 Nigeria started their campaign with a draw against Lesotho, followed by another stalemate with Zimbabwe.

-They then drew South Africa at the Godswill Akpabio International Stadium in Uyo, while Benin handed them their first defeat in the World Cup qualifiers after coming from behind to win 2-1 at the Felix Houphouet Boigny Stadium in Abidjan.
+They then drew South Africa at the Godswill Akpabio International Stadium in Uyo, before Benin handed them their first defeat in the World Cup qualifiers after coming from behind to win 2-1 at the Felix Houphouet Boigny Stadium in Abidjan.

 Only one team will secure an automatic 2026 FIFA World Cup spot, while the second-placed team will have to go through a playoff stage for a chance to qualify.